Aemrox/aemrox.github.io/source/_posts/2016-01-25-ruby-fied-javascript-currying.markdown

 ####The Ties that Bind()
 ![bad bondage pun](https://s-media-cache-ak0.pinimg.com/736x/d9/83/28/d983287bb6e589eea0511f1c09288ef0.jpg)

 Chances are, you've actually seen a good amount of the function .bind(), it's a very common way to deal with the "this" problem in Javascript.
-In short, .bind() allows you to dictate what this" will refer to inside the function at the time the function is called.
+In short, .bind() allows you to dictate what "this" will refer to inside the function at the time the function is called.
 From this property alone, you can probably guess how this will allow us to start borrowing functions.

 When functions are written vaguely enough, operating on objects using primarily the "this" keyword, they become fairly easy to bend.
 Let's take a look at an example: